Lahiry/clue-lang/README.md

 CHOOSE_SUSPECT = IDENTIFIER, "is", SUSPECT, "\n"

-DEFINE_CRIME = "The murder was done by", SUSPECT, "with a", WEAPON, "in the", LOCATION, "\n"
+DEFINE_CRIME = "The murder was done by", SUSPECT, "\n", "The crime weapon is a", WEAPON, "\n", "The crime location is the", LOCATION, "\n"

 ACCUSATION = IDENTIFIER, "accuses", SUSPECT, "in the", LOCATION, "with a", WEAPON, "\n"